Thoughts on the joys and problems of modern life

-We have always believed in praising good products and services just as we want to highlight the bad ones.
+Praising good products and services is for us, just as important as highlighting the bad ones.

-For example, a few years ago Barbara had such outstanding service on an EasyJet flight and, as a former stewardess herself, she wanted to thank the crew and the airline.
-A search of the EasyJet website showed that it was only possible to complain or make a claim against the airline but not to praise it.
-After searching various company registration sits, we found the e-mail address of EasyJets Chief Executive who immediately thanked Barbara for her kind remarks and promised to pass them on to the flight crew.
+A few years ago Barbara had such outstanding service on an flight that she wanted to thank the crew and the airline.
+This was almost imposable as everything is geared to complaints.
+After searching various company registration sits, we found the e-mail address of the Chief Executive who immediately thanked Barbara for her kind remarks and promised to pass them on to the flight crew.

 Amazon to the rescue:::::::::::

-For some time, we had been in the habit of buying things on-line from the UK, but UK’s divorce from mainland Europe and more correctly Prime Minister Johnson’s ‘get Brexit done at any cost’ deal has, due to the bureaucracy and taxes involved, forced most small businesses to stop selling in the EU altogether.
-AMAZON has filled the gap by enabling their vast network of partners to sell into Europe.
+We are of an age where browsing around shops is tiresome, so buying on-line allows us a far wider market place linked to careful research from our desk.
+After the UK’s “divorce” from mainland Europe, the increasing cross-border tariffs and taxes and bureaucracy involved, forced most small businesses to stop selling internationally altogether.
+AMAZON has filled the gap by enabling their vast network of partners to sell globally.
 While some items come directly from the UK their network of warehouses has facilitated the distribution of British goods, even English books throughout Europe at reasonable prices.
 We have to be a little careful with specifications, but have the choice of both the UK and French Amazon sites!

 In praise of La Poste